CSRavasio/oflibpytorch/docs/usage.rst

 The :meth:`~oflibpytorch.Flow.track` method is useful to apply the flow field to a number of points rather than an entire image.
 In the following example, the `int_out` parameter is set to ``True`` so the new point locations are returned as (rounded) integers - this is a useful convenience feature if these points should then be plotted on an image.
 By default, the method will return accurate float values.
+Note that integer outputs are not differentiable.

-An important point to be aware of is that the :meth:`~oflibpytorch.Flow.track` method is significantly faster for flows with a "source" reference (``ref = 's'``).
+If ``PURE_PYTORCH`` is ``False`` (see the section ":ref:`Pure PyTorch Setting`"), using :meth:`~oflibpytorch.Flow.track` for flows with a "target" reference (``ref = 't'``) requires a call to :func:`scipy.interpolate.griddata`.
+This is avoided with the PyTorch-only interpolation function, but at the cost of decreased accuracy.

 .. code-block:: python